aseldawy/CS167/Labs/Lab9/CS167_Lab9.md

 ![Counties by donut](counties_donut.png)

 (S1) In your submission, include the two images you got for the two keywords "donut", "bagel", and the third keyword that you chose.
-Name they files as `"counties_<keyword>.png"`
+Name the files as `"counties_<keyword>.png"`

 ## VI.
 Use multilevel visualization (20 minutes)
 Add an additional line that produces a multilevel visualization that you can further interact with.